AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/introduction.rst

 the larger system: the enclosing thermostat controlling the temperature, the power steering controller in the enclosing automobile, and the FADEC embedded in the enclosing aircraft.
-So these are not stand-alone computers available general purpose application execution.
+So these are not stand-alone computers for general purpose application execution.

 As such, embedded systems typically have reduced resources available, especially power, which means reduced processor speed and reduced memory